hytechclub/web-101/Week11/ProjectIdeas.md

 - Your name
 - Any previous jobs you have had, and how long you had them
 - Relevant classes you have taken in school
-- Extra-curricular activites in which you participate
+- Extra-curricular activities in which you participate
 - Any additional skills or accolades

 #### Portfolio